 What is it?
 How does it work?
 Why the controversy?

-Drug overdose is a major cause of preventable death in the United States, with numbers that have tripled since 1990—primarily due to increasing rates of abuse, and misuse, of prescription painkillers.
+Drug overdose is a major cause of preventable deaths in the United States, with numbers that have tripled since 1990—primarily due to increasing rates of abuse, and misuse, of prescription painkillers.
 Drug overdose has surpassed even motor vehicle accidents, with over 38,000 overdose deaths in 2010 alone.

 We’ve reached a national crisis.